ZCotter1992/interacting_with_apis/README.md

 DOWNLOADING / INSTALLING PREREQUISITES (CLI)

+You can also view the list of dependencies by looking at the 'dependencies.docx' file.

 In order to run the files please first consult the list of dependencies; necessary python modules to download.
 They are the following.

 1) requests